section-engineering-education/engineering-education/content/articles/full-stack-reactive-website-in-Django/index.md

 ** What is Happening Here?**

 1. You are importing the `UnicornView`, which is a subclass of `TemplateView` under the hood.
-Therefore the process of switching from a standard class-based view should be straightforward.
+Therefore, the process of switching from a standard class-based view should be straightforward.
 2. The `hydrate` method is called when the component is instantiated to grab the latest books from the database so that the information is up-to-date.
 3. The `add_book` method will create a new book model from the title, save it in the database, and then clear the title.
 4. The `delete_book` method will delete a book that matches the id.